oleics/Statiker/README.md

 # Statiker

-## A component for MODx Revolution
+Statiker is a MODx Revolution Extra that generates static files from resources.

 ## System Settings / Context Settings